anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

   | ClosE(clos)
   ```

-3) A stack item is either a zinc instruction, a closure, or a marker (which is a list of zinc instructions and a list of environment items, just a like a closure):
+3) A stack item is either a Zinc instruction, a closure, or a marker (which is a list of Zinc instructions and a list of environment items, just a like a closure):

   In Reason, it'd be defined as: